funktionale-programmierung/bob2015/2015/registration.md

 If you are eligible for our student discount, you must provide a valid, current student ID at the day of the conference.
 If you fail to provide a student ID, you have to pay the full registration fee.

+If you pay to reduced fee for :clojured participants, you also have to register for :clojured.
+If you fail to do so, you have to pay the full registration fee.

 <div class="row">
   <div class="col-md-4"></div>